License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 Sanguine purpureo tingentem sidera Olympi,

-Te Stanislae rogo, precantis advoca causam."
+Te Stanislae rogo, precantis advoca causam.".

 This is in Polish:

 In the same year, 1839, thanks to the contributions of several Poles, King Bolesław's tomb was renovated and furnished as described above.
 At that time, the tomb stone was fixed on the place where it is located today, as it used to be a dozen or so steps further, and the image of the knight, newly painted in imitation of the previous one which had been destroyed by time and now kept in the church treasury as a memorial, was placed over it, and it was surrounded with inscriptions according to old manuscripts, also kept in the Ossaac archives.
-A stone floor was laid around the entire tomb and it was enclosed by an iron grate with a door and an inscription in brass letters: "Salutem peregrinantibus Polonis" - "To Poles travelling salute".
+A stone floor was laid around the entire tomb and it was enclosed by an iron grate with a door and an inscription in brass letters: "Salutem peregrinantibus Polonis". - "To Poles travelling salutation".

 Beside the grave stone in the church, close to the ancient round chapel, is a frame 1 cubit high, 19 inches in the middle, 3 cubits long, 10 inches, and 1 cubit deep, 13 inches.
 According to local tradition, it is said to date back to the time of Bolesław, and it is here that the king is said to have been buried, head to the church and feet to the cemetery.
 Two skulls and cross bones mark this frame.